savaslabs/squabble/readme.md

 ### Installation for local development

-Copy `docker-compose.local.example.yml` to `docker-compose.local.yml` and fill in the environment variables with relevant values as needed.
+Copy `docker-compose.local.example.yml` to `docker-compose.local.yml`.
+Add overrides for any environment variables which you need to override by copying the defaults set in `docker-compose.yml` and changing them in your local configuration file.

 Run `docker build -t savaslabs/squabble:latest .` to rebuild the container if you've made any changes to `Dockerfile` or the files in the `docker` directory.